What types of students do you counsel?

 For those families who live in eastern Massachusetts, southern New Hampshire and southern Maine, we usually start with a face-to-face meeting at your home, place of business, public library or local coffee shop.
-After that, you will have the choice of continuing to meet in-person or to engage in e-counseling (online meetings, Facetime/Skype and e-mails).
+After that, you will have the choice of continuing to meet in-person at our office in Boxford, MA or to engage in e-counseling via video-conferencing.
 For clients living further away, ideally it would be great to meet once in person, but arrangements can be made for a complete e-counseling package.
 Our summer and school vacation boot camps take place in northeastern Massachusetts.
-Beginning in the fall of 2017, in person meetings will take place at our office in Boxford, MA.

 Do you advise any students on a discounted or pro bono basis?

 Yes, we are dedicated to community service and advise several financially disadvantaged and under-represented high school students each year either pro bono or on a deeply discounted basis.
 We also offer discounted rates for twins and multiple siblings in the same grade, parents who are members of the clergy or who are actively serving in the military, and students with a terminally ill or recently deceased parent or sibling.
 In addition, we run a 5-day “College Application Boot Camp” each summer for groups of rising seniors which is a less expensive option than our private college counseling packages.
 We also offer a limited number of scholarships for our boot camps.

 Marie has toured nearly 170 colleges located throughout the United States and spends several weeks each year visiting additional campuses and meeting with admissions officers, professors, coaches, and staff members.
 She has also toured several European universities.